gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 }
 ```

-**NOTE**: We call `panic` if this function is called when we have a blocked `Packet`.
+> **NOTE**: We call `panic` if this function is called when we have a blocked `Packet`.
 This is because if there is already a `Packet` that is rejected, we expect consequent `Packets` be rejected until we receive a `retry request`.
 We make sure to follow this by not trying to send `Packets` when blocked prior.

 ---

 ## InspectorGadget::processNextReqSendEvent cont.

-Now that we have defined `sendPacket` we can use it in `processNextReqSendEvent`.
-Add the following code under `namespace gem5` in `src/bootcamp/inspector-gadget/inspector_gadget.cc` to define it.
+Now that we have defined `sendPacket`, we can use it in `processNextReqSendEvent`.
+Add the following definition to `inspector_gadget.cc`:

 ```cpp
 void